opendcs/dcs_standards/source/dds.rst

 been granted administrative priviledge.

 The body of this message is a GZipped block of XML as shown above.

+Start TLS
+^^^^^^^^^
+If a DDS server supports transitioning a connection to TLS the following is supported.
+Start TLS *MUST* be the first command sent.

+..  code-block:: ebnf

+   StartTlsReqBody ::= *empty*
+   StartTlsResponse ::= 'proceed' | 'not supported'

+Once the client recieves the proceed command it and transition it's socket to TLS and begin the handshake.

+Once the connection has transitioned to TLS operations can proceed as normal.

+If the server does not support StartTLS clients *SHOULD* consider this an error and terminate the connection.

+The 'not supported' response is for servers that are capable of Start TLS but choose not to enable it.

 Reference Implementation
 ========================